 The legendary Buddhist shrine – Swayambhunath Stupa is another famous attraction of the Kathmandu valley.
 Lying at the hilltop of Kathmandu valley, this place is a perfect place to view the Kathmandu valley.
 As per a mythology, the stupa sits on a site where the legendary patriarch Manjushree had found a lotus on an ancient valley lake over 2500 years ago.

 Boudhanath stupa is one of the UNESCO world heritage sites in Kathmandu where one can observe traditional Tibetan lifestyle.
-It the largest stupa of Nepal located approximately four miles away from the capital city, Kathmandu.
+Buddhanath stupa is one the largest stupa of Nepal.
+Moreover, it is approximately four miles away from the capital city, Kathmandu.
 It is the holiest of all Buddhist temples outside of Tibet.

 It has the usual feature of a stupa i.e. huge lofty white dome and glittering golden spire with the enchanting Buddha Eye at the top of it.
 What makes it unique is that it stands at a height of 36 meters.
 It is huge as it stands upon the three layered pedestal, having the shape of Mandala.

-Pashupatinath temple is yet another UNESCO listed world heritage sites in Kathmandu.
-Established in the 17th century, it is a sacred temple of deity, Lord Shiva.
-With a sprawling collection of temples, ashrams, images and inscriptions raised over the centuries along the bank of Bagmati River, Pashupatinath temple is a temple of magnificence.
+Pashupatinath temple is yet another UNESCO world heritage sites in Kathmandu.
+In fact, this temple was established in the 17th century, it is a sacred temple of deity, Lord Shiva.
+With a sprawling collection of temples, ashrams, images and inscriptions raised over the centuries along the bank of Bagmati River, it is a temple of magnificence.

 Items that are not covered in the cost of trip price.